osoner/countly-documentation/faq/technical.md

 This way existing members will be deleted so that you will be redirected to the setup screen again.

+##How do I debug api.js when requesting http://servername/i URL?

+You can use a module like [node-inspector](https://github.com/node-inspector/node-inspector) if you want to go into detail.

 ##How can I test my new translations and where do I put my files?
 Under countly/frontend/express/public/localization there are three folders;